 Queen Nefertari died around 1240 BCE, although the exact cause of her death is unknown.
 After her death, Ramesses II married several other wives but none of them were as important to him as Nefertari had been.
 He built her a magnificent tomb in the Valley of the Queens which is now one of the most popular tourist attractions in Luxor day tours.
 You can visit her beautiful tomb in the Valley of Queens on Luxor west bank tour.

-Queen Nefertari was one of the most influential and powerful women of her time.
-She was not only the wife of the great Pharaoh Ramses II, but also a regent, a priestess, and a queen in her own right.
-She held many titles and honorifics during her lifetime, which reflected her high status and importance.
-The temple of Abu Simbel describes how much King Ramses II loved her, you will be impressed by visiting it during your Aswan day tours.
+Queen Nefertari was one of the most persuasive and influential ladies of her time.
+She was not just the spouse of the incomparable Pharaoh Ramses II, yet in addition an official, a priestess, and a sovereign by her own doing.
+She held many titles and honorifics during her lifetime, which mirrored her high status and significance.
+The sanctuary of Abu Simbel depicts the amount Ruler Ramses II adored her, you will be dazzled by visiting it during your Aswan day tours.

-Queen Nefertari was also known for her beauty, and she was often depicted in artworks and statues as a beautiful young woman.
-She was even given the title "The most beautiful woman in the world" by Ramses II himself.
-In the Abu Simbel tour, you will find the most beautiful three status for Queen Nefertari wearing a beautiful dress
+Queen Nefertari was likewise known for her excellence, and she was much of the time portrayed in fine arts and sculptures as a delightful young lady.
+She was even given the title "The most lovely lady on the planet" by Ramses II himself.
+In the Abu Simbel tour, you will find the most lovely three status for Queen Nefertari wearing a wonderful dress

-Queen Nefertari's influence extended beyond just Ancient Egypt.
-She is still remembered and revered today as one of the most important queens in history our tour guide will tell about Egypt tour packages.
+Queen Nefertari's impact reached out past Old Egypt.
+She is as yet recalled and loved today as quite possibly of the main sovereign in history our local escort will tell about Egypt tour packages.

 The Abu Simbel temple was built by Ramses II to honor his wife, Nefertari.
 The temple is located in southern Egypt, near the Sudan border.
 It consists of two massive statues of Ramses II, flanked by smaller statues of Nefertari and their children.
 Inside the temple are reliefs depicting scenes from Ramses' military campaigns, as well as images of the royal family making offerings to the gods.
 Sail with your Egypt Nile Cruises and stop at Abu Simbel Temple to save this piece of art in your mind.